-You can also move Pivot Tables in Excel from multiple sheets into a single sheet.
+You can also Move Pivot Tables in Excel from multiple sheets into a single sheet.

 1. Normal Tables in Excel are fixed but pivot tables are flexible.

-2. Normal Tables in Excel give you entire data but in pivot tables, you will get summarized data.
+2. Normal Tables in Excel give you the entire data but in pivot tables, you will get summarized data.